 Controls are nearly the same as those described in the article, Managing Host Data, except as noted in the next section.
 This holds true for column-based sorting, and as you may notice, Lists are first displayed with most recent items at the top, descending by GMT date/ time associated with the item's last secured write/ close operation.

 As expected, you can Filter/ Clear using the controls described for the Hostlist (don't forget the Filter retains its' entry when navigating to other List displays), and you can also choose an item then Open Folder to open File Explorer in the target's native folder.
-If for some reason the native location has been removed, File Explorer will display the Overflow Folder.
+If for some reason the native location has been removed, File Explorer will display the Default Folder.

 Static Load, Refresh for Changes